 Prior to Maine, we had made homes in various places in the Southwest for over two decades.
 During that time, I had backpacked regularly in New Mexico, Arizona, southern Colorado, and southeast Utah.
-In addition to regular day hikes, I needed the tonic of several annual overnighters in the Southwestern wildlands to maintain my mental, physical, and metaphysical health.
+In addition to regular day hikes, I needed the tonic of several annual overnighters in the Southwestern wildlands to maintain my mental, physical, and spiritual health.
 My backpack on Abraham was to be my first east of the Mississippi, and I was looking forward to it.

 And then I recalled another mountain upon which I had to pause, gasping and sweating, 18 years earlier.

-The previous day, rain had drenched much of Maine.
-Thus, I was not surprised that a stream I had to awkwardly cross without the benefit of a bridge was abundant with runoff.
+The previous day, rain had drenched much of the state.
+Thus, I was not surprised that a stream I had to awkwardly cross without the benefit of a bridge either natural or artificial was abundant with runoff.
 However, as I gained elevation, I wasn’t prepared for the frequent puddles―or, in places, actual running water―upon the trail.
 I was accustomed to the arid, absorbent forests of the Southwest.
-Furthermore, I thought the trails in these New England woods would drain quickly, even after a heavy rain.
-Fortunately, I had thoroughly waterproofed my boots the previous day, although I was in no mood, as I frequently sidestepped the watery trail, to test the thoroughness of this effort.
-Unfortunately, such sidestepping forced me stare at the uncertain terrain of the trail’s shoulders far more than at the kaleidoscope of sun-washed colors in the tree canopies above.
+At the very least, I thought the paths in the New England woods drained quickly, even after a heavy rain.
+Fortunately, I had waterproofed my boots the previous day, although I was in no mood, as I frequently sidestepped the watery trail, to test the thoroughness of this effort; such sidestepping forced me to stare, for my own safety, at the rugged terrain of the trail’s shoulders far more than at the wondrous kaleidoscope of colors in the tree canopies.

-Still waiting to gather the energy to continue upward, I decided to contemplate the dry wash in which I once again sat.
-Ever since arriving in New Mexico, I’d been fascinated by these ubiquitous, luminous avenues of arid sand and soil that web the low and high deserts of the Southwest; fascinated by their queer lives: static, bone-dry wrinkles on the vast land for weeks, months, or even years, then seething, foaming torrents for one hour, often loaded by a storm dozens of miles distant.
-The possibility of this sudden change in temperament filled them with a delicious tension whenever I hiked them―the deeper the arroyo, the tastier the tension.
-I was fascinated, too, by the visual echoes of their surprising hydrological violence, frequently where their bends were sharp: the stacked limbs and logs plastered with mud, grasses, human trash, and the occasional animal carcass.
+Still waiting to gather the energy to continue upward, I decided to contemplate the dry wash―or arroyo―in which I once again sat.
+Ever since arriving in New Mexico, I’d been fascinated by these ubiquitous, luminous avenues of arid sand and soil that web the low and high deserts of the Southwest.
+When bedded mostly with sand, bone-dry, and not too steep, these arroyos make for pleasant and expeditious arid-land foot travel.
+I thought: What queer lives they lead!
+Parched, static wrinkles on the vast land for weeks, months, or even years, then seething, foaming torrents for a half-hour―and often in blazing sunshine if they are loaded by a localized storm dozens of miles distant.
+The possibility of this sudden change filled them with a delicious tension whenever I hiked them―the broader and deeper the arroyo, the sweeter the tension.
+I was particularly struck by the visual echoes of their hydraulic violence, frequently where their bends were sharp: the stacked limbs and logs plastered with mud, grasses, human trash, and the occasional animal carcass.

 So I simply looked.
-And looked.

 The canyon up which I had just struggled was cradled in the branches―desiccated, blackened, gaunt, and elegant―of several dead junipers that stood just below the saddle.
 I saw the glowing thread of the dirt road that had led me into the canyon’s mouth.
 At the foot of the range spread the vast basin drained by the Rio Salado―actually, just one more arroyo, albeit a massive one, that is parched most of the year.
 Scattered mesas guarded the basin: a red and gold sea of sand and rock, the fundamental skin and bones of the high desert, of the Earth itself.
 On the far northwestern horizon rose Mt.
-Taylor, snowcapped and blue as if saturated by the astonishing hue of the sky above it.
+Taylor, a sacred mountain of several Indian nations, snowcapped and blue as if saturated by the astonishing hue of the sky above it.
 All of this funneled up the canyon and into my grateful lap.